FAQs about our negotiation with Brown University Health

 - Women and Infants Hospital

-If you or someone in your family have questions about alternative in-network hospitals in your area, please call the number on your health plan ID card.
-You can also use the provider directory on our member website at myuhc.com to search for hospitals that continue to participate in our network in your area.
+UnitedHealthcare members who have questions or need assistance finding an alternative in-network hospital in their area should call the number on their health plan ID card.
+They can also use the provider directory on our member website at www.myuhc.com to search for hospitals that continue to participate in our network.

-If you or any of our members are in the middle of treatment at a Brown University Health hospital and they go out of network, you may qualify for continuity of care.
-Continuity of care provides continued in-network benefits for a specified period of time after a hospital or physician leaves our network.
-A few examples of patients who may qualify include:
+UnitedHealthcare members who were in the middle of treatment at a Brown University Health hospital at the time they went out of network may qualify for continuity of care.
+Continuity of care provides continued in-network benefits for a period of time after a hospital or physician leaves our network.
+An example of a patient who may qualify includes but is not limited to:

 - Patients with newly diagnosed or relapsed cancer, or those currently in active cancer treatment.

-You can apply for continuity of care any time from now until 30 days after a health system has been out of network.
-In this instance, you would have until July 30 to apply for continuity of care.
-If you or someone in your family has questions about continuity of care, how to apply or whether they might be eligible, please call the number on your health plan ID card.
+UnitedHealthcare members can apply for continuity of care any time.
+People who have questions about continuity of care, how to apply or whether they might be eligible, should call the number on their health plan ID card.

-You should always go to the nearest hospital in the event of an emergency.
-Your services will be covered at the in-network benefit level, regardless of whether the hospital participates in UnitedHealthcare’s network.
+People should always go to the nearest hospital in the event of an emergency.
+Their services will be covered at the in-network benefit level, regardless of whether the hospital participates in UnitedHealthcare’s network.